 The Crafty only has one button so it will be pretty easy to operate.
 The top part of the unit removes to reveal the chamber and it also stores the mouthpiece when not is use.
 It’s powered by one lithium-ion battery which is one less than its big brother Mighty.

 The Mighty is the bigger unit and with the $70 price increase comes better battery life and a display on the unit where you can use buttons to adjust temps.
 This is almost identical to the Volcano desktop idea with one being a “classic” model and the other being the “digit” digital display model.
-Little bit less of a price difference, you can buy the Mighty for $349.
+With a little bit less of a price difference, you can buy the Mighty for $349.
 This time the biggest difference is more size, which isn’t something that a lot of people want in a portable vaporizer.
-After all, its a con for Firefly 2 which is smaller.
+After all, it’s a con for Firefly 2+ which is smaller.

 Based on dimensions the Mighty is about the same size and weight as the Solo which makes it one of the largest portables currently on the market.
 It doesn’t have any glass stems to tote around though.

 The Mighty uses an LED display with plus/minus buttons to adjust the temperature.
 You can choose any temp from 104F – 410F.
 I’ve heard a few people with the unit wish the temp would go a bit higher but i’ll have to check it out myself when I get it.